-Twitter Hack Under Investigation By FBI And New York State
+As Authorities Probe Twitter Hack, Ex-FBI Officials Warns: 'Get Ready For Copycats'

-Twitter is now under scrutiny from the FBI, Congress and New York's financial services regulator.
+Twitter is now under scrutiny from the FBI, Congress and state authorities in New York.
 Officials are demanding details about a breach that targeted some of the social network's most high-profile users.

 The FBI said on Thursday that it had opened an investigation into the hack of Twitter accounts, including those of former President Barack Obama, presumptive Democratic presidential nominee Joe Biden, Amazon CEO Jeff Bezos, Tesla CEO Elon Musk and rapper Kanye West.
-Hackers took over those accounts in a matter of minutes on Wednesday afternoon and posted messages asking followers to send Bitcoin to a specific address.
+Hackers took over those accounts in a matter of minutes on Wednesday afternoon and posted messages asking followers to send Bitcoin to a specific, untraceable address.

 "At this time, the accounts appear to have been compromised in order to perpetuate cryptocurrency fraud," the bureau's San Francisco division said in a statement.
 "We advise the public not to fall victim to this scam by sending cryptocurrency or money in relation to this incident."